-This blog has on more than a few occasions published articles regarding negative experiences endured by policyholders pursuing claims against Citizens Property Insurance Corp, Florida’s property insurer of last resort.
+This blog has on more than a few occasions published articles regarding negative experiences endured by policyholders pursuing claims against Citizens Property Insurance Corporation, Florida’s property insurer of last resort.
 However, this post addresses welcome news regarding Citizen’s sinkhole claims.
 The quasi-public insurer recently released data indicating that it has settled 70 percent of sinkhole claims in 2014.
 According to a recent report in the Insurance Journal, Citizens settled 1,650 sinkhole claims that were the subject of pending litigation during the specified one year period.
 While many people are hesitant to retain counsel and initiate litigation against their insurer to resolve a claims dispute, this settlement demonstrates how legal representation against an insurer can increase the probability that a claim gets favorably resolved.

 Citizens entered into settlement agreements under which the insurer agreed to accept a neutral evaluator’s findings in terms of the appropriate repair method.
 More specifically, the insurer agreed to abide by the evaluator’s recommendations regarding both underground remediation and above ground repairs.
 The insurer also agreed to pay the law firm’s representing policyholders a preset fee.
 For policyholders with claims still pending, Citizens agreed to extend the settlement offer to other insureds who agree to settle litigation of their sinkhole claim and to commence repairs.